Islamabad faces a contentious public health issue that has long plagued its residents: the spread of rabies and the treatment of stray animals.

 Local NGOs exemplify alternative solutions in addressing the rabies crisis, by providing crucial animal vaccination and rehabilitation services, thus contributing to a safer environment.
 The success of these initiatives serves as a beacon of hope for the community, and promotes animal welfare as well.

-As the relevant authorities grapple with the rabies issue, it is essential to recognise and support dedicated individuals who are making a difference.
+As the relevant authorities grapple with the rabies issue, it is essential to recognize and support dedicated individuals who are making a difference.
 By highlighting their efforts, we can advocate for robust and humane strategies to protect the vulnerable animals in Islamabad and foster compassion in our community.

 Yusuf Khan and Ayesha Mateen are high school seniors who research and write on international politics, economics, and government policy